amgraham07/HIF_pathway_waterfowl/README.md

-# HIF_pathway_waterfowl (Accepted at Heredity)
+# HIF_pathway_waterfowl
-### This is the repository for the scripts used in my dissertation and a forthcoming manuscript
+### This is the repository for the scripts used in my dissertation and manuscripts
+#### including (Graham & McCracken, 2019, Heredity - https://doi.org/10.1038/s41437-018-0173-z)

 #### *Content of this repository includes...*